atootdev/-blockchain-developer-bootcamp-final-project/README.md

 - Copy the `contracts` folder in `./build/contracts` and paste into `client/src`
 - Run `cd client`
 - Run `npm install` to install front end dependencies
+- Copy the `mnemonic` from the Ethereum client and import into Metamask
+- Make sure your Metamask network is set to `Localhost 8545` in the correct port `8545` and chain id is `1337`
+- If you get `TXRejectedError` when sending a transaction, reset your Metamask account from Advanced settings.
 - Run `npm start`
 - Open `http://localhost:3000`
-- Copy the `seed phrase` from ganache and import into Metamask
-- Make sure your Metamask localhost network is in the correct port `7545/8545` and chain id is `1337`
-- If you get `TXRejectedError` when sending a transaction, reset your Metamask account from Advanced settings.

 ### App Functions